vuejs/docs/src/api/composition-api-lifecycle.md

   function onBeforeUnmounted(callback: () => void): void
   ```

+- **Details**

+  When this hook is called, the component instance is still fully functional.

+  **This hook is not called during SSR.**

 ## onErrorCaptured()

 Registers a hook to be called when an error propagating from a descendent component has been captured.
-Errors can be captured from the following sources:

-- Component renders
-- Event handlers
-- Lifecycle hooks
-- `setup()` function
-- Watchers
-- Custom directive hooks
-- Transition hooks

-The hook receives three arguments: the error, the component instance that triggered the error, and an information string specifying the error source type.

-You can modify component state in `errorCaptured()` to display an error state to the user.
-However, it is important that the error state should not render the original content that caused the error; otherwise the component will be thrown into an infinite render loop.

-The hook can return `false` to stop the error from propagating further.
-See error propagation details below.

 - **Type**